Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Omitted Proofs

 Let us denote by $\nu^{\textsc{g}}(i)$ and by $\nu^{\textsc{c}}(i)$ the slots assigned to advertiser $i$ in the allocations computed through GSP and GSP-EFX, respectively.
 Let us denote by $\texttt{prev}_{g(i)}(i)$ the advertiser that precedes $i$ in the ordering of group $g(i)$.
 We observe that in the GSP-EFX solution provided by the GECE algorithm (Algorithm~\ref{alg:GECE}), the first two slots are always assigned to different groups.
 If the assignment is in agreement with the solution of GSP, the claim is proved with a factor of $1$ by bounding the social welfare loss of all the advertisers different from the first bidders of the two groups.
 In particular, for each bid profile $\bv\in\B$ it holds for the loss of social welfare:

 with the last two equations derived by the definition of $p^{\textsc{g}}_i$ and $\gamma_{(\cdot)} \in [0,1]$, for each group $(\cdot)\in\gr$.

-If the GSP-EFX assignment of the first bidder of the two groups is not in agreement with the solution of GSP, by Assumption \ref{assumption2}, the first advertiser $1$ of group $h$ gets assigned slot $1$ in GSP and slot $2$ in GSP-EFX.
-The loss in social welfare of advertiser $1$ is equal to $b_1 \gamma_{h} (\alpha_{1,h} - \alpha_{2,h})$.
-If group $\ell$ is assigned at least two slots, we know by the definition of EFX on bid declarations that
+A similar argument that will be reported in the full version of the paper applies if the GSP-EFX assignment of the first bidder of the two groups is not in agreement with the solution of GSP. \end{proof}

-since the first slot is assigned to group $h$.
-If group $\ell$ is assigned only the first slot, we know that there have been a swap that gave slot $1$ to group $\ell$, after the swap no item has been assigned to group $h$, and therefore the above expression holds at time of swap and at any later time.
-Therefore, we can bound the loss in value for the first bidder as follows

-with the second inequality holding since otherwise there would not be any swap in the execution of GECE.
-Therefore, if we consider the upper bound to the loss of value for bidders which are not allocated to the first slot by GSP (Equation~\eqref{eq:delta alg ub}), and we sum to that value the loss in value for the first bidder which we just derived, we obtain that, for any bid profile $\bv\in\B$,